 - ½ cup carrot sliced thin

 - ¼ tsp. red chili flakes optional

 - ¾ cup ripe cherry tomatoes or seeded, diced tomatoes

 - 1 cup cooked chickpeas

 - 3 cups vegan chicken broth

-- ¼ cup cashew cream cheese, preferably homemade
+- ¼ cup homemade cashew cream cheese, or store-bought

 - salt and pepper to taste